imoreapps/ffmpeg-avplayer-for-ios-tvos/README.md

 [![](https://dl.dropboxusercontent.com/u/87201024/avplayer/banner.jpg)](https://dl.dropboxusercontent.com/u/87201024/avplayer/banner.jpg)

-A tiny but powerful av player framework for iOS.
+A tiny but powerful av player framework for iOS and Apple TV OS.
 The SDK can play the most audio and video formats (Includes network audio and video streams), no convert hassles, no VLC and SDL dependent.

-AVPlayer SDK is written for iOS developers who want to add powerful av player to their app using a couple lines of code.
+AVPlayer framework is written for iOS and Apple TV OS developers who want to add powerful av player to their app using a couple lines of code.
 Behind the scenes av player relies on the iOS OpenGL ES 2.0 framework and the open source LGPL licensed FFmpeg library.

 ###Note
 - If you need more customized protocols (such as Samba etc), please feel free to contact us for more details.